All entries (if not noted

 on sax, Jim Price on trumpet, Jimmy

-Miller on percussion; instrumental
+Miller on percussion; unverified instrumental

 - Plundered My Soul I (MJ/KR) -Nicky Hopkins on piano, Bobby Keys on